 I was very lucky that during the Taliban regime I was able to continue to study.
 This was made possible by progressive Muslim clerics in my Ghazni village who told the Taliban that girls were not studying, in accordance with Taliban orders, while girls pursued their education in secret in homes set up as schools.
 I was also fortunate to have the opportunity to work as a radio reporter before leaving Afghanistan in 2007.
-Of course, the job was not easy since even less women were involved in the media in those days and my male coworkers struggled with the cultural taboo of working with me, a woman.
+Of course, it was not easy since even less women were involved in the media in those days and my male coworkers struggled with the cultural taboo of working with me, a woman.
 These two rare experiences – continuing my studies during Taliban rule and working in media – came before and after my forced marriage to a warlord’s son.
-After my father helped me to escape he was disappeared, which in Afghanistan, is the same as being killed.
+After my father helped me to escape, he was disappeared, which in Afghanistan is the same as being killed.

 Even though they are part of my experience, I am not defined by my ethnicity or religion but rather by two other influences.
 First is being a woman from a country where traditionally women have almost no rights and have suffered as well because of unrelenting experiences of war.
 Secondly are life defining experiences of having survived and overcome the restrictions of the Taliban, the horror of child marriage, and among other things, the separation from my beloved family who continue to fear persecution and violence.
 These things feed my desire to work in human rights, women’s rights, and along with the knowledge and experiences I have acquired in the U.S., they have shaped me into a secular person whose only desire is to contribute to justice and peace in her country, in the Middle East and elsewhere.